 In a news release, we commented what a gem the “Warning” document was.
 It said, “During the December Holiday season it is important to realize what may be offensive to others within a place of employment.”
 We pointed out to the media that those who celebrate the other holidays were spared the lecture about offending others.
 “The implication being,” we opined, “that celebrating Christmas enrages non-Christians.”
-We thought it fair to conclude that “if true, [it] suggests that Jews and Muslims are religious bigots.”
-This is quite a statement coming from an affirmative action office.
+We thought it fair to conclude that “if true,

 The document proceeded to instruct Christians on what is permissible: “It is inappropriate to decorate things with Santa Claus or reindeer or other ‘Christmas’ decorations.”
 This made us wonder, “So if the Multicultural Gestapo remove Santa, what do they do if they stumble on a nativity scene—smash it with their clubs?”
 In any event, the document went on to say, “Good ideas for decorations during this time are snowflakes, snowpeople, poinsettias to give a feeling of the winter.”